 People taking green smoothies have a higher risk of developing kidney stones.
 The most common ingredients for making these smoothies, such as spinach, fresh parsley, watercress, Swiss chard, purslane, rhubarb, and kale, have relatively high levels of dietary oxalate.

 Oxalates are naturally occurring compounds in specific foods.
 The body usually excretes them via the kidneys and in the urine.
-It also eliminates a proportion of these plant-based substances in feces when they combine with calcium in the stomach to form calcium oxalates.
+It also eliminates a proportion of these substances in feces once they combine with calcium in the stomach to form calcium oxalates.

 High Potassium Levels in Smoothies